F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/CustomResource.md

 **Note**
-  * hostPersistence will be configured when host is present in the Virtual Server CR
+  * hostPersistence will be configured when host is present in the Virtual Server CR.
+  * method value none will disable the persistence for the respective host.
-  * MetaData params should be configured as per the Method name
+  * MetaData params should be configured as per the Method name.

 ### Examples